Marine Corps Air Ground Combat Center Twentynine Palms

 The Marine Corps Air Ground Combat Center (MCAGCC), also known as 29 Palms, is the largest United States Marine Corps base.
-The base covers a total area of 596,288 acres (931.7 sq mi).
+The base covers a total area of 1,102 square miles.

 It was a census-designated place (CDP) officially known as Twentynine Palms Base located adjacent to the city of Twentynine Palms in southern San Bernardino County, California.
 As of the 2000 census, the base had a total population of 8,413.
-The zip code of the base is 92278; base housing's zip code is 92277.
+The Zip Code of the base is 92278; the base housing's Zip Code is 92277.
 The CDP was discontinued prior to the 2010 census.

 History

 From 1942 through July 1944, during World War II, the airfield at Twentynine Palms was utilized by the U.S. Army Air Force for primary flight training.
 What is now the "Marine Corps Air Ground Combat Center" was taken over by the Eleventh Naval District, headquartered in San Diego, as Naval Auxiliary Air Station Twentynine Palms, in July 1944.
 After the war, its future was uncertain.
 Then, on August 20, 1952, Marine Corps Base Camp Pendleton Headquarters issued Post Order 343 creating the Marine Corps Training Center, Twentynine Palms.

 During the Korean War, it became obvious that more live-fire training ranges were needed.
 Pendleton's Marines looked to the abandoned Condor Field, a World War II Army and Navy glider base located in the vicinity of what is now mainside.
 The base was designated on February 6, 1953, as Marine Corps Training Center, Twentynine Palms.
 By February 1, 1957, it grew to base status and was designated as Marine Corps Base, Twentynine Palms, Calif.

 Only 70 Marines comprised the detachment at the center.
 Manned by Marines from Camp Pendleton, its primary mission was to prepare the new base for the arrival of permanent personnel.
 By mid-December, 1952, a fresh 3rd Marine Division, with assistance from the 12th Marine Regiment, conducted the first large-scale, live-fire field exercise aboard the base.
 The exercise gave Marines a glimpse of the facility's potential and foreshadowed the large-scale combined arms exercises for which the base is known.